SumoLogic/sumologic-documentation/docs/integrations/databases/mongodb.md

 1. Generate a Sumo Logic access key and ID for a user that has the **Manage Monitors** role capability.
 For instructions, see [Access Keys](/docs/manage/security/access-keys#Create_an_access_key_on_Preferences_page).
 2. Download [Terraform 0.13](https://www.terraform.io/downloads.html) or later, and install it.
 3. Download the Sumo Logic Terraform package for MongoDB monitors.
-The alerts package is available in the Sumo Logic github [repository](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/tree/main/monitor_packages/MongoDB).
+The alerts package is available in the Sumo Logic GitHub [repository](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/tree/main/monitor_packages/MongoDB).
 You can either download it using the `git clone` command or as a zip file.
 4. Alert Configuration.
 After extracting the package , navigate to the `terraform-sumologic-sumo-logic-monitor/monitor_packages/MongoDB/` directory.
 Edit the `MongoDB.auto.tfvars` file and add the Sumo Logic Access Key and Access ID from Step 1 and your Sumo Logic deployment.
 If you're not sure of your deployment, see [Sumo Logic Endpoints and Firewall Security](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security).
   ```bash
   access_id   = "<SUMOLOGIC ACCESS ID>"